 Every effort has been made to properly support and guide the people who may have been affected.
-Those concerned will be sent a letter the week of July 27, 2020, informing them of the measures to take and the resources available.
-For their protection, they will also be offered the services of a credit monitoring company, the cost of which will be assumed by the government for a period of 5 years.
+Beginning the week of July 27, 2020, those concerned were sent a letter informing them of the measures to take and the resources available.
+For their protection, they are being offered the services of a credit monitoring company, the cost of which will be assumed by the government for a period of 5 years.

 Anyone who may have been affected should remain vigilant.

 These individuals will be entitled to protection at the government’s expense.
-During the week of July 27, 2020, they will be sent a letter indicating the procedure to follow.
+Beginning the week of July 27, 2020, they were sent a letter indicating the procedure to follow.

 Equifax has been hired to provide credit monitoring services.

-The Equifax CompleteTM Premier plan, offered for 5 years, is the most comprehensive credit monitoring and identity theft protection product available in Canada.
+The Equifax CompleteTM Premier plan is the credit monitoring and identity theft protection product used.
 The plan includes daily access and monitoring of your Equifax credit file and online notifications if there are requests to access or modify your Equifax credit file.

-In case of identity theft, the service also includes insurance and support dedicated to identity restoration.
-It is the best protection available.
+In case of identity theft, the service also includes insurance and services dedicated to identity restoration.

 The people concerned may want to resort to the common law courts.

-Government resources are available for those concerned about identity theft.
+Government resources are available to victims of identity theft.
 The Commission d’accès à l’information du Québec provides guidance for citizens whose personal information has been lost or stolen.

 A checklist is available for consultation.
-It explains what to do if you suspect your identity has been stolen and indicates the measures you should take, as well as the companies and public agencies you should contact (e.g. keep copies of all relevant and official documents, contact certain agencies such as financial institutions, service providers, the Canadian Anti-Fraud Centre, Revenu Québec).
+It explains what to do if you suspect your identity has been stolen and indicates the measures you should take, as well as the companies and public agencies you should contact.
+For example, it points out the importance of keeping copies of all relevant and official documents and of contacting certain agencies such as financial institutions, service providers, the Canadian Anti-Fraud Centre and Revenu Québec.